 Blood smears are a common process in working with blood and blood diseases, and especially in lower-income countries where blood smears are made manually.
-The WHO's basic malaria microscopy learner's guide~\cite{HealthOrganization2010} describes the currently accepted way for making manual thin blood smears (key steps are illustrated in Figure~\ref{fig:manualsmears}): \begin{enumerate} \item Drop the blood on the slide. \item Using another slide as a spreader, touch the drop of blood with its edge.
-The blood should be drawn along the length of the edge. \item Push the spreader along the side, at an angle of \SI{45}{\degree} whilst remaining in constant contact with the slide.
-Our analysis of human experts shows this is done at approximately \SI{6}{\centi \meter \per \second}. \end{enumerate} The steps in making blood smears for research are essentially the same, although in many research applications the blood product might be a refined fraction of the whole blood, for example only the RBCs are typically used for culturing blood stage malaria in research.
-For accurate optical microscopy diagnosis, which in this application implies counting parasites (and in some cases identifying their species) the thin film blood smears must have RBCs that are evenly spread.
-On a macro level this can be seen as an absence of linear ridges or `hesitation marks'.
+The WHO's basic malaria microscopy learner's guide~\cite{HealthOrganization2010} describes the currently accepted way for making manual thin blood smears (key steps are illustrated in Fig.~\ref{fig:manualsmears}): \begin{enumerate} \item Drop the blood on the slide. \item Using another slide as a spreader, touch the drop of blood with its edge.
+The blood should be drawn along the length of the edge. \item Push the spreader along the slide, at an angle of \SI{45}{\degree} while remaining in constant contact with the slide.
+Our analysis of human experts shows that this is done at $\sim$\SI{6}{\centi \meter \per \second}. \end{enumerate} The steps in making blood smears for research are essentially the same, although in many research applications, the blood product might be a refined fraction of the whole blood; for example, only the RBCs are typically used for culturing blood stage malaria in research.
+For accurate optical microscopy diagnosis, which in this application implies counting parasites (and in some cases identifying their species), the thin film blood smears must have RBCs that are evenly spread.
+On a macro-level, this can be seen as an absence of linear ridges or ``hesitation marks''.
 In terms of RBCs density, a sweet spot needs to be achieved where cells are not overlapping, but are also not so sparse that many fields of view are required to observe a large enough cell number.
-The typical parasetemia for research cultures is \SI{5}{\percent}.
-For quantifying parasitemia for clinical purposes, the CDC recommends 500 RBCs are counted for high parasetemia ($>10\%$) and 2000 RBCs for low parasetemia ($<1\%$)~\cite{CentersforDiseaseControlandPrevention2016BloodExamination}.
+The typical parasitemia for research cultures is \SI{5}{\percent}.
+For quantifying parasitemia for clinical purposes, the CDC recommends 500 RBCs to counted for high parasitemia ($>10\%$) and 2000 RBCs for low parasitemia ($<1\%$)~\cite{CentersforDiseaseControlandPrevention2016BloodExamination}.

-\section{The \textit{autohaem smear} device}
+\section{THE \textit{autohaem smear} DEVICE}

 \textit{autohaem smear} is the simpler and more portable of the two devices developed here.
 It is entirely mechanical and requires no electricity, making it suitable for labs or clinics with an unreliable electricity supply.
 The device fixes the angle of the spreader slide, ensures that the motion of the spreader is restricted to the horizontal axis, and that the spreader is in constant contact with the slide.
 The user is able to change the speed of their smearing, but as this is the only user-changeable parameter, it is much simpler to make reproducible and consistently high quality smears compared to a fully manual approach.